ameybhavsar/octank-investment-funding-portal-blockchain/oifp-ui/README.md

 ## Step 2 - Install dependencies

 ```
-cd ~/non-profit-blockchain/ngo-ui
+cd ~/non-profit-blockchain/oifp-ui
 npm i
 ```

 ## Step 3 - Point the Node.js application to your REST API

 Your REST API is exposed via an AWS Elastic Load Balancer (ELB).
-The ELB was created for you by CloudFormation in [Part 1](../ngo-fabric/README.md).
+The ELB was created for you by CloudFormation in [Part 1](../oifp-fabric/README.md).
 You can find the DNS endpoint for the ELB in the Outputs of your CloudFormation stack in the CloudFormation console.
 In the statements below we will query the CloudFormation stack to obtain the DNS endpoint, then replace this in the Node.js environment config file:

 ```
 export REGION=us-east-1
-export FABRICSTACK=ngo-fabric-client-node
+export FABRICSTACK=oifp-fabric-client-node
 export ELBURL=$(aws cloudformation --region $REGION describe-stacks --stack-name $FABRICSTACK --query "Stacks[0].Outputs[?OutputKey=='ELBDNS'].OutputValue" --output text)
 sed -i "s|__ELBURL__|$ELBURL|g" src/environments/environment.ts
 ```